 There is a lot you can do with a table space.
 Many vendors choose to use the provided table and create a simple yet stunning display such as these below.
 Notice how signage is used to highlight their businesses.

 Other vendors opted to skip the table and work within the space allotted.
 Space is small (3,6 or 8′ wide x 6′ deep) but these clever folks have found a way to make a big statement in a small space.
 By creating their own backdrops and using furniture, they have created inviting spaces where they can interact with attendees.
+Notice the use of freestanding backdrops and/or pipe.

 For those with an 8×8′ booth, you will have 3 walls with pipe & WHITE drape.
 Standard drape can be a little bland or unattractive so it helps to find a way to put your own spin on things.
 Most vendors find that covering up the drape works best though others have found ways to work with it and still have a lovely booth.